 In the second Test match of India tour of Australia, the Aussies won the toss and chose to bat.
 Second Innings, India 326/10, Ajinkya Rahane (112), Nathan Lyon (3/72).
-Third Innings, day 4, Australia 200/10, Cameron Green (45), Mohammed Siraj 3/36.
-Fourth Innings, second session, day 4, India 70/2, Shubman Gill (35*), Ajinkya Rahane (27*), Mitchell Starc (1/20).
-The visitors had the target of 70 to win the second Test match of the bilateral series.
-The second session of the day belonged to India for scoring 70 runs at the loss of two wickets and levelling the Border-Gavaskar trophy 1-1.
+Third Innings, day 4, first session, Australia 200/10, Cameron Green (45), Mathew Wade (40), Mohammed Siraj 3/36.
+The first session of the day belonged to India for pocketing four wickets while conceding 67 runs.
+Australia end the third innings with a lead of 69 runs.

 Cameron Green and Pat Cummins (22) walked out to bat on day 4 with a lead of 2 runs.
 After surviving for the first 16 overs of the morning, the partnership was finally broken when Cummins fell prey to Bumrah’s quick bouncer and was caught by Mayank Agarwal in the slips.
 Green departed in the 91st over after playing a patient knock, the all-rounder intended to pull the short ball by Mohammed Siraj but found the fielder.
 Without adding much to the total Nathan Lyon (3) was sent to the pavilion before he was caught by Rishabh Pant behind the stumps.
 The Indian team finally got their much needed Aussie wicket of Josh Hazlewood, who just left the delivery which knocked the off-stump of the tailender.